Buy a home

 Right to Buy

-The following information applies to former tenants of Wycombe District Council whose homes were transferred to us (Red Kite) on 12th December 2011.
+The following information applies to former tenants of Wycombe District Council (now Buckinghamshire Council) whose homes were transferred to us (Red Kite) on 12th December 2011.
 If you were one of those tenants, you have a preserved right to buy your home from us.

 We provide a service for our tenants who are considering buying their homes under the current Right to Buy legislation.

 To qualify for Right to Buy, you need to have been a public sector tenant for three years or more.
 Spouses and other family members who are not tenants may be included in a Right to Buy application, subject to certain conditions (for example, if they have been living permanently in the home for the last 12 months).

 You may not always have the right to buy if you live in sheltered or temporary accommodation.
 Other exceptions sometimes apply to ground floor flats and to bungalows.
 If you are not sure if the Right to Buy applies to you, or wish to check your tenancy qualifying period, please contact us.

 We provide the Right to Buy service at no cost to tenants.
 If you decide to purchase your home, you will have to pay the usual costs and fees involved with any house purchase.
 These will include solicitors' fees, stamp duty, survey fees, removal charges and any costs levied by your mortgage provider.

 This depends on the length of your tenancy and the valuation of your home.
 Discount starts at 35% (50% if a flat) of your home’s valuation if you have three to five years tenancy, increasing to 36% (52% if a flat) for six years' tenancy and so on.
 The maximum percentage discount is 60%, or 70% if a flat.